About

 THE SUCCESSES

 While rebuilding the stage and backstage areas lost in a 1986 fire, the fire from a welder's torch started a fire that destroyed the remaining original structure, the auditorium and lobby, on November 18, 2008.
 The slab for the new auditorium and lobby was poured on the original footprint and the historic theatre building was recreated by McNew Architecture in its same rural English style.
-The new theatre held a gala opening on March 3, 2011 with an award-winning production of Tennessee Williams’ A STREETCAR NAMED DESIRE, directed by Darrow.
+The new theatre held a gala opening on March 3, 2011 with an award-winning production of Tennessee Williams’ A STREETCAR NAMED DESIRE.

 DONATIONS MAY BE MADE BY CALLING 318.424.4439